 Here’s an important reminder: “Fund expenses and investment choices need to be carefully considered before combining multiple 401(k)s,” Killfoil said.
 Standard payroll taxes apply to all 401(k) withdrawals.

-Here are more details about 401(k) and 403(b) plans to save more for retirement.
+Learn more about using 401(k) and 403(b) plans to save more for retirement

 When it comes to decisions about assets in your 401(k), here’s one guiding principle: Subtract your age from 100 and that’s the percentage of equities you should hold in your plan allocation.